 - Add the coconut oil to the jar of herbs and then fill the jar the rest of the way with sweet almond oil.

-- Cover the jar and put in a cool and dark place to infuse for 2-6 weeks (the longer the better).
+- Cover the jar and put in a cool and dark place to infuse for 1-2 weeks.

 - Strain out the herbal material with a fine mesh sieve when ready to use.